willfarrell/alfred-workflows/README.md

 3. Review the workflow to add custom Hotkeys

 ## Updating
-Run the [Alleyoop Workflow](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/) using the keyword `oop`.
+Run the [Alleyoop Workflow](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/) using the keyword `oop` o r [Monkey Patch](https://github.com/BenziAhamed/monkeypatch-alfred) using the keyword `mp`.
 If you're not comfortable with Alleyoop, **star this repo** to keep up to date on new versions and additional workflows.

 ## Workflows
 ### [Github](https://github.com/willfarrell/alfred-github-workflow) ([Download](https://raw.github.com/willfarrell/alfred-github-workflow/master/Github.alfredworkflow))